raul-dot8/college-notes/Physics/Lessonwork/Waves.md

 # What is a wave?
 A wave is a transfer of energy without a net transfer of mass.
+Ordinary waves are progressive.
 # Types of waves
 ## Transverse
 The direction of oscillation (of the particles or the fields) is perpendicular to the direction of the propagation of the net energy transfer.